-My husband and I just introduced our little man to one of our go-to holiday shows: Pee-Wee’s Playhouse Christmas Special.
+In 2017, my husband and I introduced our son to one of our go-to holiday shows: Pee-Wee’s Playhouse Christmas Special.
 I know, I know.
 It’s not really a movie, but it’s holiday-themed and pretty fantastic.

 Elf is another one of our holiday faves.
 We love it (as do so many other families) – but we often forget how many other holiday flicks deserve our attention.

 Take a peek at some of the best family Christmas movies to watch this holiday season, and if we missed your favorite tell us in the comments.

 This Netflix original tells the story of a brother and sister who accidentally crash Santa’s sleigh and must help the wise-cracking elf save the holiday.

 What happens when Jack Skellington, the king of Halloween Town, discovers Christmas Town?
 He kidnaps Santa and tries to control Christmas in this Tim Burton gem.

 This stop-motion animated TV movie features “Santa’s ninth reindeer” – one of the most beloved Christmas characters – on his quest to seek acceptance for being different.

 It’s the Muppets’ twist on the classic tale of Ebenezer Scrooge and his encounter with the three ghosts of Christmas – featuring Kermit, Miss Piggy, the Swedish Chef and all your other favorite Muppets.